 Professor JaneAnne Murray joined the Law School in August 2011.
-She specializes in criminal law and government investigations, and teaches criminal procedure.
+She specializes in criminal law and government investigations and teaches criminal procedure and sentencing advocacy.
 Her research interests include plea bargaining, prosecutorial discretion, and sentencing.

-Professor Murray received her B.C.L. degree from University College Cork in 1989 and her LL.M. degree from the University of Cambridge in 1990, both with first-class honors.
-After law school, she worked in New York as a litigation associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP; a trial attorney with the Legal Aid Society of New York in Manhattan; an assistant federal public defender in the Eastern District of New York; and a litigation counsel at O’Melveny & Myers LLP, before opening her own practice focused on criminal defense.
-From 1999 to 2000, Professor Murray was the International Advisor for the U.N.
+Murray received her BCL degree from University College Cork in 1989 and her LLM degree from the University of Cambridge in 1990, both with first-class honors.
+After law school, she worked in New York as a litigation associate at Paul, Weiss, Rifkind, Wharton & Garrison; a trial attorney with the Legal Aid Society of New York in Manhattan; an assistant federal public defender in the Eastern District of New York; and a litigation counsel at O’Melveny & Myers, before opening her own practice focused on criminal defense.
+From 1999 to 2000, she was the International Advisor for the U.N.
 High Commission for Human Rights in Kampot, Cambodia.

-Professor Murray, who was Practitioner in Residence at the Law School from 2011 to 2015, won the 2014-2015 Stanley V. Kinyon Adjunct Teacher of the Year Award.
-She became Professor of Practice at the Law School commencing in August 2015.
+Murray, who was practitioner-in-residence at the University of Minnesota Law School from 2011 to 2015, won the 2014-2015 Stanley V. Kinyon Adjunct Teacher of the Year Award.
+She became professor of practice at the University of Minnesota Law School in August 2015.